Scar Revision Surgery at Illinois Dermatology Institute

 Many cosmetic procedures can effectively improve the appearance of mild surface irregularities by gently removing the top layers of skin and rejuvenating the underlying layers for a restored appearance.
 However, multiple treatments may be needed.

 Laser treatments gently remove the damaged layers of skin to reveal new, restored skin underneath while also stimulating collagen production for further gradual improvements.

 Dermal fillers can successfully fill in depressed scars and create a smoother skin surface.
 Fillers are FDA-approved and safe for use by most patients.
 Fillers are injected directly into the skin of the targeted area to restore volume to the scar and reduce its appearance.

 If you are living with a scar caused by injury or illness or require a tummy tuck scar revision, various options can help restore the natural look of your skin and reduce the appearance of your scar.

 Results and Recovery

-Patients may experience mild swelling, discoloration and discomfort in the treated area for one to two weeks, but will likely experience immediate, noticeable results and will no longer have to worry about the appearance of their scar.
-Full results may take several months to appear, but are usually long-lasting.
+Patients may experience mild swelling, discoloration, and discomfort in the treated area for one to two weeks but will likely experience immediate, noticeable results.
+However, complete results may take several months to appear.